Discovering...

 Near Meknes

-Combine a visit to the Roman ruins of Volubilis with olive farm tours in the surrounding groves.
-Several farms on the Zerhoun hillside offer guided tastings of their estate oils, often paired with local bread, olives, and mint tea.
-The landscape itself is spectacular.
+Visit the Roman ruins of Volubilis then tour olive farms in the Zerhoun hillside groves.
+Guided tastings with local bread, olives, and mint tea.

 Near Marrakech (30 min)